mikeyjwilliams/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- middleware
+- routing

 - [ ] Describe Middleware?
+- receives input does something to the data then sends it on its way.

 - [ ] Describe a Resource?